6uild/grafain-codec/README.md

 ## Disclaimer
-This project is based on [iov-core](https://github.com/iov-one/iov-core) and contains contains many code lines copied from their repository.
+This project is based on [iov-core](https://github.com/iov-one/iov-core) and contains contains code copied from their repository.
-A big thank you goes therefore to all the contributors, especially:
-* @webmaster128
+@webmaster128
-* @willclarktech
+@willclarktech
-* @ethanfrey

 ## License
 TBD